grpc/proposal/A50-xds-outlier-detection.md

   // detection.
 Defaults to 10% but will eject at least one address regardless of the value. google.protobuf.UInt32Value max_ejection_percent = 4;

+  // Parameters for the success rate ejection algorithm.
+  // This algorithm monitors the request success rate for all endpoints and
+  // ejects individual endpoints whose success rates are statistical outliers. message SuccessRateEjection {
     // This factor is used to determine the ejection threshold for success rate
     // outlier ejection.
 The ejection threshold is the difference between the
     // mean success rate, and the product of this factor and the standard
     // deviation of the mean success rate: mean - (stdev *
     // success_rate_stdev_factor).
 This factor is divided by a thousand to get a
     // double.
 That is, if the desired factor is 1.9, the runtime value should
     // be 1900.
 Defaults to 1900.
-  google.protobuf.UInt32Value success_rate_stdev_factor = 5;
+    google.protobuf.UInt32Value stdev_factor = 1;

     // The % chance that an address will be actually ejected when an outlier status
     // is detected through success rate statistics.
 This setting can be used to
     // disable ejection or to ramp it up slowly.
-Defaults to 100. google.protobuf.UInt32Value enforcing_success_rate = 6;
+Defaults to 100. google.protobuf.UInt32Value enforcing_success_rate = 2;

     // The number of addresses that must have enough request volume to
     // detect success rate outliers.
 If the number of addresses is less than this
     // setting, outlier detection via success rate statistics is not performed
     // for any addresses.
-Defaults to 5. google.protobuf.UInt32Value success_rate_minimum_hosts = 7;
+Defaults to 5. google.protobuf.UInt32Value minimum_hosts = 3;

     // The minimum number of total requests that must be collected in one
     // interval (as defined by the interval duration above) to include this address
     // in success rate based outlier detection.
 If the volume is lower than this
     // setting, outlier detection via success rate statistics is not performed
     // for that address.
-Defaults to 100. google.protobuf.UInt32Value success_rate_request_volume = 8;
+Defaults to 100. google.protobuf.UInt32Value request_volume = 4;
+  }

+  // Parameters for the failure percentage algorithm.
+  // This algorithm ejects individual endpoints whose failure rate is greater than
+  // some threshold, independently of any other endpoint. message FailurePercentageEjection {
     // The failure percentage to use when determining failure percentage-based outlier detection.
 If
     // the failure percentage of a given address is greater than or equal to this value, it will be
     // ejected.
 Defaults to 85.
-  google.protobuf.UInt32Value failure_percentage_threshold = 9;
+    google.protobuf.UInt32Value threshold = 1;

     // The % chance that an address will be actually ejected when an outlier status is detected through
     // failure percentage statistics.
 This setting can be used to disable ejection or to ramp it up
     // slowly.
-Defaults to 0.
+Defaults to 100.
-  google.protobuf.UInt32Value enforcing_failure_percentage = 10;
+    google.protobuf.UInt32Value enforcing_failure_percentage = 2;

     // The minimum number of addresses in order to perform failure percentage-based ejection.
     // If the total number of addresses is less than this value, failure percentage-based
     // ejection will not be performed.
-Defaults to 5. google.protobuf.UInt32Value failure_percentage_minimum_hosts = 11;
+Defaults to 5. google.protobuf.UInt32Value minimum_hosts = 3;

     // The minimum number of total requests that must be collected in one interval (as defined by the
     // interval duration above) to perform failure percentage-based ejection for this address.
 If the
     // volume is lower than this setting, failure percentage-based ejection will not be performed for
     // this host.
 Defaults to 50.
-  google.protobuf.UInt32Value failure_percentage_request_volume = 12;
+    google.protobuf.UInt32Value request_volume = 4;
+  }

+  // If set, success rate ejections will be performed SuccessRateEjection success_rate_ejection = 5;

+  // If set, failure rate ejections will be performed FailurePercentageEjection failure_percentage_ejection = 6;

   // The config for the child policy repeated LoadBalancingConfig child_policy = 13;